jonlabelle/SublimeJsPrettier/README.md

             "--config-precedence": "file-override"
         }

-    > **NOTE:** If choosing to specify additional cli args, it is assumed that
+    > **NOTE:** If choosing to specify additional CLI args, it is assumed that
-    > each argument is supported by the prettier-cli.
+    > each argument is supported by the [Prettier CLI].
 Otherwise, the command
     > will fail to run, and errors will be dumped out to
     > the [Sublime Text Console].
 You can also enable the `debug` setting to
     > inspect the generated command-line output passed to prettier; which is